JonGut1/NeighborhoodMapApp/README.md

 ## Installation

-To start the project, first yuo will have to clone NeighborhoodMapApp repo.
+To start the project, first you will have to clone NeighborhoodMapApp repo.
 Then navigate to the project's directory with a console and type
 ```
 npm install
 ```